beme/abide/README.md

 }
 ```

 Once included, if the update `-u` flag is used when running tests, any snapshot that is no longer in use will be removed.
-If a single test is run, pruning will not occur.
+Note: if a single test is run, pruning _will not occur_.

 ## Snapshots